 Everything is made fresh so you may be waiting for a little but I promise it’s worth it!
 Plus, they use seasonal ingredients, so, if you’ve visited before and your favorite dish isn’t on the menu, don’t fear, it will make a return when the time is right.

-The hero on their menu for me is their famed bao buns which you can get with a filing of buttermilk fried chicken; pork belly, or salt and pepper squid.
+The hero on their menu for me is their famed bao buns which you can get with a filling of buttermilk fried chicken; pork belly, or salt and pepper squid.
 For the vegans, there’s crispy tofu and even a breakfast bao!
-P.S. if you’re gluten-free or dairy-free you can swap out the bao bun for either a crepe or a lettuce cup.
+P.S.
+If you’re gluten-free or dairy-free you can swap out the bao bun for either a crepe or a lettuce cup.
+They cater to all dietary requirements!

 2. Ristorante Pizzeria Paradiso

-Some of the unique flavors I love include the Venison with wild caramelized onions and parmesan as well as the lamb pizza with potatoes (that’s so New Zealand!)
+Some of the unique pies I love include the Venison with wild caramelized onions and parmesan as well as the lamb pizza with potatoes (that’s so New Zealand)!

 If you have a sweet tooth you have to try the Tiramisu for dessert!